Lumi-supercomputer/lumi-userguide/docs/computing/containers/cray_mpich.md

 !!!
 For MPI-enabled containers, the application inside the container must be dynamically linked to an MPI version that is [ABI-compatible](https://www.mpich.org/abi/) with the host MPI.

-Let's consider an example to show how to use the `singularity-bindings` to run a containerized MPI application.
+Let's consider a simple example to see how to use the `singularity-bindings` to run a containerized MPI application.
+First we are going to prepare an image:
 The following Singularity definition file `mpi_osu.def`, installs MPICH-3.1.4, which is ABI-compatible with the Cray-MPICH found on LUMI.
-Then the that MPICH is used later to compile the [OSU microbenchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/).
+That MPICH will be used to compile the [OSU microbenchmarks](https://mvapich.cse.ohio-state.edu/benchmarks/).
 Finally, the OSU point to point bandwidth test is set as the runscript of the image.
 ```
 bootstrap: docker
 from: ubuntu:21.04